Lash Industry Buzzword Definitions: Part 2

 However, when talking with clients about formaldehyde and how it may affect them in the eyelash application process, the key is to emphasize that it's exposure to high amounts of formaldehyde that is dangerous.
 Formaldehyde is used in the production of cyanoacrylate.
 The amount of formaldehyde that is used to create lash adhesive is so small, it isn't even required to be listed on the ingredients list, but some people may be sensitive to this adhesive additive.

 Formaldehyde is a natural byproduct of the curing process during eyelash application.
 Since lash artists may use lash adhesive up to eight hours a day, artists should wear proper protection like lace carbon filter masks, which reduce exposure to adhesive fumes.
 A ventilation system that filters out volatile organic compounds from the air can also be beneficial to have in a lash application studio.

-Have you ever thought about buying “medical-grade” eyelash products to keep you and your clients safe?
-The sad story is that there is no such thing as “medical-grade” in the eyelash extension industry, but companies will put that stamp on their products in order to get more sales.
-In some cases, products labeled “medical-grade” may actually contain ingredients that cause client reactions.
+Have you ever thought about buying “medical-grade” or "hypoallergenic" eyelash products to keep you and your clients safe?
+The sad story is that there is no such thing as “medical-grade” or "hypoallergenic" in the eyelash extension industry, but companies will put that stamp on their products in order to get more sales.
+In some cases, products labeled “medical-grade” or "hypoallergenic" may actually contain ingredients that cause client reactions.

 Some clients with sensitivities will request certain types of eyelash adhesives.
 Here are some common ones you might hear: